-- a sound understanding and appreciation of the biological problem, - a realistic mathematical representation of the important biological processes, - finding useful solutions, preferably quantitative; and most importantly, - a biological interpretation of the mathematical results in terms of insights and predictions.
+- a sound understanding and appreciation of the biological problem, - · a realistic mathematical representation of the important biological processes, - · finding useful solutions, preferably quantitative; and most importantly, - a biological interpretation of the mathematical results in terms of insights and predictions.

 In this part of the book, we first present in Chapter 7 the empirical pharmacokinetic models used to fit the observed kinetic data, placing particular emphasis on the relevance of power functions and the heterogeneous processes.
 The deterministic compartmental approach is described in Chapter 8 as the standard technique to analyze homogeneous processes.
-The last chapter of this part, Chapter 9, is devoted to the stochastic modeling techniques, a powerful tool in mathematical biology suitable for the analysis of both homogeneous and heterogeneous processes.
+In Chapter 9, the application of fractional differential in equations in pharmacokinetics are presented.
+Chapter 10 focuses on the application of Modeling and Simulation approaches in bioequivalence assessment.
+The last chapter of this part, Chapter 11, is devoted to the stochastic modeling techniques, a powerful tool in mathematical biology suitable for the analysis of both homogeneous and heterogeneous processes.

-7 Empirical Models
+Chapter 7 Empirical Models